-Palm Beach County makes ESG Program funds available to area non-profit organizations with programs currently serving the homeless and/or persons at risk of homelessness.
-Only projects that demonstrate a definable program that serve the homeless and/or persons at risk of homelessness will be considered for funding.
-Applications will be scored based on the following criteria.
-See EXHIBIT 2.
+Palm Beach County makes ESG funds available to area non-profit organizations with programs currently serving the homeless and/or persons at risk of homelessness.
+Only Projects that demonstrate a definable program that serve the homeless and/or persons at risk of homelessness will be considered for funding.
+Applications will be scored based on the following criteria and must achieve a minimum score of 85 out of 100 to receive funding.
+The minimum score is calculated without regard to Bonus Points that may have been awarded.